 7. Identify and Share Resources

-Libraries Transforming Communities: Models for Change is a new ALA initiative that will introduce libraries to various dialogue and deliberation approaches to help libraries of all types bring disparate opinions to the table and lead conversations in their communities.
-ALA’s Public Programs Office (PPO) is offering free webinars and in-person trainings in 2017 and 2018, and customized for three different groups of library types and sizes.
-For more information about Models for Change: www.programminglibrarian.org/articles/facing-divided-nation-ala-offers-free-training-libraries
+Libraries Transforming Communities: Models for Change is an ALA initiative that will introduce libraries to various dialogue and deliberation approaches to help libraries of all types bring disparate opinions to the table and lead conversations in their communities.

-For youth-focused programming, check out the ready to use materials from tolerance.org at http://www.teacherplanet.com/resource/tolerance.php and YALSA’s Teen Programming HQ (http://hq.yalsa.net/index.html)
+For youth-focused programming, check out the ready-to-use materials at http://www.teacherplanet.com/resource/tolerance.php and YALSA’s Teen Programming HQ (http://hq.yalsa.net/index.html)

 For general programming resources, check out the Programming Librarian site (http://programminglibrarian.org/) and, read this Programming Librarian article that highlights several library programs held in the days immediately following the election: http://www.programminglibrarian.org/articles/post-election-library